SAP-archive/teched2020-DEV163/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called **DEV163 - Build a Workflow from Scratch with SAP Cloud Platform Workflow**.
+This repository contains the material for the SAP TechEd 2020 session called **DEV163 - Build a Workflow from Scratch with SAP Cloud Platform Workflow Management**.

 ## Overview